Under 2 hours

-- Replace each lug nut, turning by hand in a clockwise direction to tighten.
-Tighten the nuts in a star pattern — move to the next nut across, rather than one adjacent — to be sure the wheel mounts evenly.
+- Replace each lug nut, turning them clockwise to tighten.
+Tighten the nuts in a star pattern — move to the next nut across, rather than the one adjacent — to be sure the wheel mounts evenly.

-- Use the wrench for one turn if you need to be sure the tire is secure, but do not completely tighten all the bolts while the tire is in the air.
+- Turn the lug wrench one final time to be sure the tire is secure, but do not completely tighten all the bolts while the tire is in the air.

-- Lower the car with the jack so that the spare tire is just resting on the ground; the full weight of the car should not yet be on it.
+- Lower the car so that the spare tire is resting on the ground; the full weight of the car should not yet be on it.

-- Use the wrench to completely tighten the lug nuts, following the same star pattern as before.
+- Use the lug wrench to tighten the nuts, following the same star pattern as before.
 Push down on the wrench with your full body weight to be sure the lug nuts are very tight.

-- Replace the wheel cover then lower the jack and remove it.
+- Replace the wheel cover.
+Lower the jack and remove it.

-Once your spare is securely on your car, immediately drive to the nearest repair shop.
+Once the spare is securely on your car, drive immediately to the nearest repair shop.

-Most spare tires in cars today are not full-size tires and should not be driven on for long distances or at high speeds.
+Most spare tires in cars today are not full sized and should not be driven on for long distances or at speeds exceeding 50 mph.
 Get your tire repaired or replaced as soon as possible.
 Consult your vehicle manual for specific limits regarding your spare tire.

 - Personal safety: Examine your environment before getting out of the car.
-If the area you are in doesn't feel safe, or you are unable to safely leave the car without walking into traffic, don't put yourself at unnecessary risk to change the tire.
+If the area you are in doesn't appear to be safe, or you are unable to safely leave the car without walking into traffic, don't put yourself at unnecessary risk to change the tire.